colinhowells/personal-site-v2/src/lib/articles/watching-2024.md

 - Afire (Christian Petzold, 2023)
 - Elevator to the Gallows (Louis Malle, 1958)
 - The Life of Jesus (Bruno Dumont, 1997)
-- Miller's Crossing (Joel and Ethan Coen, 1990) rewatch
+- Miller’s Crossing (Joel and Ethan Coen, 1990) rewatch
 - A History of Violence (David Cronenberg, 2005) rewatch
 - Martha (Rainer Werner Fassbinder, 1974)
 - The Judge and the Assassin (Bertrand Tavernier, 1976)